RV Terminology & Definitions

 The GVM (gross vehicle mass) is the maximum allowable total mass of a fully loaded motor vehicle, consisting of the tare mass (mass of the vehicle) plus the load (including passengers).

-Cords attached to the outside of an awning or trailer tent to stabilise and tension the fabric.
+Cords are attached to the outside of an awning or trailer tent to stabilise and tension the fabric.

 Tanks that collect waste or grey water and also freshwater.